ndau/rest/containerized-deploy.md

 # Staging

 to provide a staging deploy, each service must
-* Creation of a secondary task definition
+* use templates to generate a secondary task definition

-# Metrics
-  ?
-AWS

-# Logs
+# Observability
   Honeycomb